neotheicebird/_neotheicebird/CONTRIBUTING.rst

 Report Bugs
 ~~~~~~~~~~~

-Report bugs to Prashanth Gandhiraj at neotheicebird@gmail.com or on the issues page of
+Report bugs to Prashanth Gandhiraj at neotheicebird@gmail.com or on the issues page of the repo.
-the respective online repository where neotheicebird is hosted.

 If you are reporting a bug, please include: